 eRAD PACS API

-Third-party applications can use the eRAD PACS API (a collection of HTTPS commands) to access and modify PACS data.
-The commands include arguments identifying radiology order and exam details such as the accession number, MRN (medical record number), patient name and date of birth, radiology order and study UID, etc. Data is secure and access can be restricted as needed.
+Third-party applications can use the eRAD API (a collection of HTTP commands) to access and modify PACS data.
+The commands include arguments identifying exam details such as the accession number, MRN, patient name and date of birth, study UID, etc. Data is secure and access can be restricted as needed.

 These are some of the commands available in the eRAD PACS API library:

-- Search the database: Query the database for radiology order, study and report details.
+Query the database for study, order and report details.

-- Edit study data: Create and modify study demographics, radiology order information and clinical reports.
+Create and modify study demographics, order information and clinical reports.

-- Retrieve report contents: Download report text, addenda, key images and other radiology order details.
+Download report text, addenda, key images and other report details.

-In addition to image-enabling EMRs as described above, the eRAD PACS API can be used to integrate radiology order systems. eRAD’s PACS solution enables physicians to seamlessly request and send imaging requests to eRAD PACS.
+In addition to image-enabling EMRs as described above, the eRAD PACS API can be used to integrate radiology order systems, so that physicians can seamlessly request and send imaging requests to eRAD PACS.

 Data-mining is also possible from the eRAD PACS API—as all logging and statistical information is available to be used in applications such as third-party dashboards and management reporting.